recombinatrix/UA-memb-tutorial/readme.md

 Next, we're going to add solvent to our system.

 We can do this with the ` gmx solvate ` command.
+But first, look up `solvate`  in the gromacs manual.
+What does it do?
+What flags are you using?

 ~~~s
 gmx solvate -cp 08_GlyT2_POPC_CLR_hole_EM.gro -p GlyT2_POPC_CLR.top           \